wuespace/telestion-extension-mongodb/README.md

 To fetch the dependencies locally you need a Github personal access token with `packages:read` rights.
-Either add your github user name and the token as `GITHUB_ACTOR` and `GITHUB_TOKEN` to your environment variables or copy the file `.github.credentials.template` and rename it to `gradle.properties`.
+Either add your github user name and the token as `GITHUB_ACTOR` and `GITHUB_TOKEN` to your environment variables or copy the file `gradle.properties.example` and rename it to `gradle.properties`.
 Then you can insert the credentials in it.